Aït Melloul Prison: History

 Construction for the prison began in 2001, before opening in 2003.
 A second facility was opened in 2016 in order to replace the historical prison in Inezgane.
-In 2018, 5 people were injured and considerable damage was done after a fire broke out in a hallway, according to local firefighters, the fire was quickly put out.
+In 2018, 5 people were injured, and considerable damage was done after a fire broke out in a hallway, according to local firefighters, the fire was quickly put out.

 Criticism and scandals

 Prison authorities were criticized during the COVID-19 pandemic for the lack of action to protect prisoners against the virus.
 A prisoner told Middle East Eye that the prison was "extremely filthy" and noted the "horrible conditions" of the prison.
 As of May 2020, there were 3 cases of COVID-19 in the prison.

 A high-ranking official of the prison was charged with homosexuality and indecency after photos were released on social media of the official having sex with a Tunisian prisoner inside the prison.

-The prison is known for detaining Sahrawi nationalists and members of the Polisario Front.
-Aichatou Ramdan Chafii, the wife of Sahrawi nationalist Ali Salem Tamek, who was detained in the prison, testified to the Spirasi that after visiting her husband in prison in 2003, DST agents abducted her, threatened to kill their daughter, then raped her and urinated on her.

 In 2003, a student from Agadir, Abdelkarim Azzou, was arrested and taken to Aït Melloul Prison.
 Azzou claimed to be subject to "the cruelest form of torture that can exist" and was forced to sign a false confession, Azzou was detained without a trial for 2 years.
 Abdelkarim Azzou was sentenced to 20 years in prison for terrorism charges, the sentence was reduced to 12 years on appeal.
 He started a hunger strike in 2009.